 J-1 Scholars

-The general purpose of the exchange visitor program is to promote international understanding through educational and cultural exchanges between the people of the United States and the people of other countries.
-An exchange visitor can come to the U.S. as a Professor, Research Scholar, Short Term Scholar, or Specialist.
-A visitor may come to teach, do research, observe or consult on a project.
+The general purpose of the J-1 Exchange Visitor program is to promote international understanding through educational and cultural exchanges between the people of the United States and the people of other countries.
+An Exchange Visitor can come to the U.S. as a Professor, Research Scholar, Short Term Scholar, or Specialist.
+An Exchange Visitor may come to teach, do research, or observe and consult with university faculty and staff on a project or other services.
 The length of stay on the J-1 visa varies depending on the program.

 The Center for Global Programs & Services (CGPS) assists faculty and staff in bringing international scholars to campus and offers services to international scholars once they arrive.
 We provide information on immigration matters and prepare visa documentation for scholars.
-See below for information for and about J-1 scholars.
+See below for information for and about J-1 Exchange Visitors.

-CGPS also provides visitors information on health insurance, social security numbers, driver's licenses and general information about the University of Delaware.
-You can find much of this information on the pages in the Scholars section and on the Life in the U.S. & at UD webpage.
-We host a variety of events for the international community at the University throughout the year, which can be found on our Events calendar.
+CGPS also provides visitors with information on health insurance, social security numbers, driver's licenses and general information about the University of Delaware.
+You can find more information on the Life in the U.S. & at UD page.
+We host a variety of events for the international community at the University throughout the year, which can be found on our CGPS Events calendar.

 Financial Support

-The hosting department must provide proof of financial support for the requested period of stay to CGPS.
+CGPS must review proof of financial support for the duration of the requested exchange before issuing the DS-2019.
+Total funding must meet or exceed current funding minimums.
 Funds can be from the University of Delaware, the U.S. government, the exchange visitor’s government, or the exchange visitor’s personal funds.

 Insurance